Igor Krasnov

 Igor Viktorovich Krasnov (И́горь Ви́кторович Красно́в; born 24 December 1975) is a Russian lawyer serving as the Chief Justice of Russia since September 24, 2025.

 From 2020 to 2025, he served as Russia's Prosecutor General.
+Deputy chairman of the Investigative Committee of Russia (2016–2020).

 Career

 Igor Krasnov was born on December 24, 1975, in Arkhangelsk.
 He graduated from the Law Faculty of Pomor State University (now Northern (Arctic) Federal University).
 He was a member of the Komsomol.

 He began his service as an investigator in the Kholmogorsky District of Arkhangelsk Oblast.

-He started serving in the prosecutor's office in 1997.
+He started serving in the prosecutor's Russia in 1997.

 From 2006 to 2007, Krasnov was an investigator of the central office of the General Prosecutor's Office.

-In 2007, he joined the Investigative Committee at the prosecutor's office.
+In 2007, he joined the Investigative Committee at the prosecutor's office Russia.

 In 2011, Krasnov was appointed senior investigator for particularly important cases of the Investigative Committee of Russia.
 He investigated a number of high-profile criminal cases, including activities of the neo-Nazi group known as "BORN", the murders of Stanislav Markelov and Anastasia Baburova (2009), the assassination attempt on Anatoly Chubais, the assassination of Moscow City Court judge Eduard Chuvashov, the murder of RASH skinhead Ivan Khutorskoy.
 From 2009 to 2013, he partially investigated the case of the Gang of Amazons.

-On February 28, 2015, he headed the investigation team for the assassination of Boris Nemtsov but transferred the case to Major General Nikolai Tutevich for investigation due to his appointment to a higher position.
+On February 28, 2015, he headed the investigation team for the deputy of the Yaroslavl Regional Duma assassination of Boris Nemtsov but transferred the case to Major General Nikolai Tutevich for investigation due to his appointment to a higher position.

 From September 2014 to March 2015, Krasnov investigated the embezzlement of funds allocated for the construction of the Vostochny Cosmodrome.
 In 2015, he headed the investigation team and proceedings in the criminal case concerning the murder of the Romanov family, which the Investigative Committee resumed in 2015.

 On April 30, 2016, Krasnov was appointed Deputy Chairman of the Investigative Committee by Chairman Alexander Bastrykin.

 On January 20, 2020, Russian President Vladimir Putin proposed that the Federation Council approve Igor Krasnov as the Prosecutor General of Russia, replacing Yuri Chaika.

-Since 2021, Igor Krasnov has been included in the sanctions lists of the European Union, the USA, and Canada due to the case of the poisoning of Alexei Navalny, as he is held responsible for the actions of the Prosecutor General's Office regarding the large-scale detentions of citizens during mass protests in Russian cities in 2021, the replacement of the suspended sentence with a real one in the "Yves Rocher" case, and the blocking of access to the resources of Navalny regional headquarters.

-On November 8, 2021, Krasnov filed a lawsuit with the Supreme Court of Russia seeking the liquidation of the Memorial society.